 ISSS regularly monitors SEVIS immigration status terminations.
 When a status is terminated, by either a federal agency or the school, ISSS directly communicates with the individual to provide details and options specific to the student or scholar’s unique situation.

-What resources are available to me if my immigration status is terminated?
+How will I be informed if my immigration status is terminated?

 What is the university doing to advocate for international students and scholars?